chatwoot/docs/docs/self-hosted/configuration/features/integrations/facebook-channel-setup.md

 ![facebook_page_subscription](./images/facebook/facebook_page_subscription.png)

-4. Send a message to the connected page from your Facebook account and it should appear in chatwoot now.
+4. Send a message to the connected page from your Facebook account and it should appear in Chatwoot now.

 ### Going into production.